 Understanding the needs of Newport

-One Newport Local Service Board (LSB) has undertaken its second Unified Needs Assessment (UNA).
-The UNA sets out a summary of the key issues facing the people of Newport and includes information about the city and people, public opinion, background information and baseline data which will be used to identify our future priorities for the city.
+One Newport Local Service Board (LSB) has undertaken its second Unified Needs Assessment (UNA) which summarises the key issues facing the people of Newport and includes information about the city and people, public opinion, background information and baseline data which will be used to identify future priorities.

-A copy of the full UNA and a summary version are available on the One Newport website.
+See a copy of the full UNA on the One Newport website.

-The age structure of the population in Newport broadly reflects wider trends evident in Wales and the UK.
-Newport has an ageing population, and increased life expectancy and overseas immigration has resulted in moderate population growth which is likely to continue in the foreseeable future.
+Newport has an ageing population and increased life expectancy and overseas immigration has resulted in moderate population growth which is likely to continue in the foreseeable future.